davidben/tls-trust-expressions/draft-beck-tls-trust-anchor-ids.md

 ## Incorrect Selection Metadata

-If the authenticating party has incorrect information about trust anchor identifiers, it may send an untrusted certification path.
-This will not result in that path being trusted, but the connection will likely fail.
+If the authenticating party has provisioned certification paths with incorrect trust anchor identifiers, it may negotiate inaccurately and send an untrusted path to the relying party when another candidate would have been trusted.
+This will not result in the untrusted path becoming trusted, but the connection will fail.

 ## Trust Anchor Negotiation